Acupuncture for Ulcerative Colitis

 A thorough physical exam and a series of tests may be required to diagnose ulcerative colitis.
 Most people will need a colonoscopy, sigmoidoscopy, or barium enema to confirm the diagnosis.
 Blood tests can show whether you have anaemia or any vitamin or mineral deficiencies.
 Stool tests can show if you have infection and bleeding.

 From the perspective of TCM, ulcerative colitis may be caused by constitutional deficiencies, invasion of the exterior pathogenic factors or an unbalanced diet.
 Constitutional deficiencies usually refer to spleen, stomach and kidney deficiencies.
 Invasion of exterior pathogenic factors refers to damp-heat or damp-cold.
 An unbalanced diet such as one high in raw or cold foods can injure the spleen and stomach by obstructing their functions in transforming and transporting food and nutrients.
-A change of diet can be augmented by treatments including acupuncture for colitis.
+A change of diet can be augmented by treatments including acupuncture for colitis and acupuncture for anxiety Melbourne.

 Depending on the severity and characteristics, ulcerative colitis can be divided into seven major categories: